-The Credit Agreement provides for a senior secured term loan facility (the "Term Loan Facility") in the aggregate amount of up to \$30,000 (the loans thereunder, the "Term Loans") and a senior secured revolving loan facility (the "Revolving Credit Facility" and, together with the Term Loan Facility, the "Credit Facilities") of up to an aggregate amount of \$50,000 (the loans thereunder, the "Revolving Credit Loans" and, collectively with the Term Loans, the "Loans"), of which up to \$2,000 is available for letters of credit and up to \$3,000 is available for short-term borrowings on a swingline basis.
-The Credit Agreement also provides that the Borrowers may, at their option, increase the aggregate amount of the Revolving Credit Facility in an amount up to \$20,000 (but in not less than \$10,000 increments) without the consent of any lenders not participating in such increase, subject to certain customary conditions and lenders committing to provide the increase in funding.
-There can be no assurance that additional funding will become available.
-Unutilized commitments under the Revolving Credit Facility portion of the Credit Agreement are subject to a per annum fee of 0.375%.
-A fronting fee of 0.25% per annum is payable on the face amount of each letter of credit issued under the Credit Facilities.

-On August 2, 2011, the Borrowers incurred \$30,000 in borrowings under the Term Loan Facility of the Credit Agreement to repay existing indebtedness that certain Borrowers and Guarantors were refinancing in connection with the Company's IPO.
-The final maturity of the Term Loans is August 2, 2015.
-Subject to adjustment for prepayments, the Company is required to make monthly principal payments on the Term Loans equal to \$500, with the remaining balance due upon maturity.
+The New Credit Agreement provides for a senior secured term loan facility (the "New Term Loan Facility") in the aggregate amount of up to \$40,000 (the loans thereunder, the "New Term Loans") and a senior secured revolving loan facility (the "New Revolving Credit Facility" and, together with the New Term Loan Facility, the "New Credit Facilities") of up to an aggregate amount of \$100,000 (the loans thereunder, the "New Revolving Credit Loans").
+The New Credit Agreement also provides that the Borrowers may, at their option, increase the aggregate amount of either borrowings under the New Revolving Credit Facility or the New Term Loan Facility in an aggregate amount up to \$40,000 (but in not less than \$10,000 increments) (the "Accordion") without the consent of any lenders not participating in such increase, subject to certain customary conditions and lenders committing to provide the increase in funding.
+The final maturity of the New Term Loans and New Revolving Credit Facility is April 25, 2017.
+Subject to adjustment for prepayments, the Company is required to make quarterly principal payments on the New Term Loans on June 30, September 30, December 31 and March 31, with the first four quarterly payments equal to \$1,000 per quarter, with the remaining balance due upon maturity.